 In August, employment increased among women aged 55 and older, while it edged down for men and women aged 25 to 54.
 There was little employment change among the other demographic groups.

 Provincially, employment rose in Saskatchewan, Newfoundland and Labrador, Manitoba and New Brunswick.
 There was little change in the other provinces.

-So not a lot of good or bad news really.
-No good news for old dudes like me (over 55) but then again, no decrease either.
+So not a lot of good or bad news.
+No good news for old dudes like me (over 55) but no decrease either.

 Employment increased in public administration and educational services, while it was little changed in the remaining industries.

 The number of public sector employees was up in August, while self-employment edged down.
 At the same time, private sector employment was little changed.